vachan-maker/vachan-maker.github.io/content/posts/should-schools-and-colleges-stop-using-whatsapp/index.md

 There are also groups for special events, worshops and clubs as well.

+I have studied in several schools and they all use the app.

 But in my opinion, WhatsApp is not the best option for educational institutions.
 Schools and colleges using WhatsApp should consider shifting to another platform.

 ### So why is WhatsApp widely used by educational institutions?